mathworks/Motor-Control-Microchip/README.md

-# Demo for Motor Control Deployment on Microchip Controllers
+# Demos for Motor Control Deployment on Microchip Controllers
 Field-Oriented Control (FOC) of Permanent Magnet Synchronous Motor (PMSM) Using Microchip's dsPICDEM™ MCLV-2 Development Board

 These examples implement the field-oriented control (FOC) technique to control the speed of a three-phase PMSM.
 The examples use flux observer and sliding mode observer position estimation techniques.